📐 disposition

 • Input: Input formats, e.g. JSON, YAML, in-memory objects, etc.

-• Output: Diagram data structure.
+• Output: High Level diagram data structure.

 1.1.
 Nodes / Clusters